 The availability of the deduction or, if you elect to have the foreign taxes credited against your United States federal income tax liability, the calculation of the foreign tax credit involves the application of rules that depend on your particular circumstances.
+To benefit from a foreign tax credit or deduction with respect to the Chilean withholding tax, you may be required to furnish to the IRS a receipt evidencing that tax was withheld and paid by Chile or by a local custodian or other agent on your behalf.
+Chile does not intend to provide such a receipt or other direct evidence that tax was withheld with respect to interest.
+The IRS may, in its discretion, accept secondary evidence of the withholding and of the amount of the tax so withheld.
+Secondary evidence of withholding and payment of tax may include your books of account and the rates of taxation prevailing in Chile during the relevant period.
 You should consult with your own tax advisors regarding the availability of foreign tax credits and the treatment of Additional Amounts.

-If you are a United States person, when you sell, exchange or otherwise dispose of the debt securities, you generally will recognize gain or loss equal to the difference between the amount you realize on the transaction and your tax basis in the debt securities.
+Taxation of Dispositions.
+If you are a U.S. holder, when you sell, exchange or otherwise dispose of the debt securities, you generally will recognize gain or loss equal to the difference between the amount you realize on the transaction and your tax basis in the debt securities.
 Your tax basis in a debt security generally will equal the cost of the debt security to you.
 If you are an individual and the debt security being sold, exchanged or otherwise disposed of is held for more than one year, you may be eligible for reduced rates of taxation on any capital gain realized.
 Your ability to deduct capital losses is subject to limitations.

-Gain or loss recognized by a United States person on the sale, redemption, retirement or other taxable disposition of the debt securities will generally be United States-source gain or loss.
-Accordingly, if Chilean withholding tax is imposed on the sale or disposition of the debt securities, a United States person may not be able to fully utilize its United States foreign tax credits in respect of such withholding tax unless such United States person has other foreign source income.
-You should consult with your own tax advisors regarding the availability of foreign tax credits.
+Capital gain or loss recognized by a U.S. holder on the sale, redemption, retirement or other taxable disposition of the debt securities will generally be United States-source gain or loss.
+Consequently, if any such gain would be subject to Chilean withholding tax, a U.S. holder may not be able to credit the tax against its United States federal income tax liability unless such credit can be applied (subject to applicable conditions and limitations) against tax due on other income treated as derived from foreign sources.
+U.S. holders should consult their own tax advisors as to the foreign tax credit implications of a disposition of the notes.